markbush/KIM-Venture/README.md

 Extra.asm | Some support subroutines which load into the 6530 RAM Scoring.asm | The scoring program

 These source files (except `ZeroPage.asm`) are location agnostic.
 This allows them to be recompiled into alternate addresses.
-I have done this in order to create a combined binary allowing all parts (including scoring) to be loaded at the same time in a KIM with extended memory (or the KIM-1 clone).

 The above code can be compiled using the following files: